 Tea and Superstition

 The most ordinary objects and foods are often associated with all sorts of everyday superstitions, and tea is no exception.
-All sorts of events and behaviour to do with tea drinking are thought to bring bad or good luck.
+All sorts of events and behavior to do with tea drinking are thought to bring bad or good luck.

 In some parts of England, it is thought that tea leaves scattered in front of the house will ward off evil spirits and protect the family that lives there.
 Similarly, some people believe that if loose leaf tea is accidentally dropped in the house it will bring good luck.